amaiya/ktrain/FAQ.md

 This is useful, for example, if you first [fine-tune a language model](https://github.com/huggingface/transformers/tree/master/examples/language-modeling) using Hugging-Face **Trainer** **prior** to fine-tuning your text classifier.

 However, when supplying a local path to `Transformer`, **ktrain** will also look for the tokenizer files in that directory.
-So, you just need to ensure tokenizer files like the `vocab` file (which are quite small), exist in the local folder (in addition to the folder created by `predictor.save_predictor`.
+So, you just need to ensure tokenizer and config files like the `vocab` and `config.json` files (which are both quite small), exist in the local folder (in addition to the folder created by `predictor.save_predictor`.
+Such files can be downloaded from the Hugging Face model hub.

 See [this post](https://github.com/amaiya/ktrain/issues/295#issuecomment-744509996) for more details.